Apocalyptica: 1999—2009

 Apocalyptica released their sixth studio album, Worlds Collide, on 17 September 2007.
 It was produced by Jacob Hellner.
 To the surprise of many, the album includes a remake of the German version of David Bowie's song "Heroes".
 Till Lindemann of Rammstein, for whom they opened on the Reise, Reise tour, was the guest vocalist on the track "Helden".
 Worlds Collide was released on 15 April 2008 in the United States.
 The first single, "I'm Not Jesus" featuring Corey Taylor of Slipknot and Stone Sour, cracked the top 10 of both the Active rock and Alternative rock charts.

 To end 2007, the band toured Europe, continuing in 2008 in the United States and included numerous festivals in Europe.

 In June 2008, during the Rock in Rio concert in Lisbon, Apocalyptica joined the Greenpeace "energy [r]evolution campaign" and played the Beethoven 5th symphony from the stage.

 The band also appeared on Last Call with Carson Daly on 31 October 2008.
 Here they made their American television debut with a performance of "I Don't Care" with Toryn Green.

 In November 2008, Apocalyptica featuring Adam Gontier of Three Days Grace hit first at the BDS and Mediabase Active Rock radio charts with the single "I Don't Care".
 Later that month, the band ranked 3rd on Billboard's Hot Modern Rock Track chart and 2nd on Billboard's Hot Mainstream Rock Tracks chart just after AC/DC and just ahead of Metallica, an ironic twist since the band's origins lie in performing Metallica covers.
 Recently, it reached No. 1 on the Billboard rock chart, making Apocalyptica the first Finnish band to top the US charts.
 The song "I Don't Care" was also featured in the 16th episode of Season 8 of the TV series Smallville, which aired on 19 March 2009.

+2010—2020

+On 26 January 2010, the video game MAG released.
+Apocalyptica produced the soundtrack for one of the main factions in the game, S.V.E.R.

 The seventh Apocalyptica studio album entitled 7th Symphony, produced by Joe Barresi and Howard Benson, was released on 23 August 2010 in Europe (Germany on 20 August 2010), and 24 August in the U.S. The first single aired on radio 29 June 2010.